viperproject/prusti-dev/docs/user-guide/src/verify/assert_refute_assume.md

 # }
 ```

-Using Prusti assertions instead of normal assertions can speed up verification, because every `assert` results in a branch in the code, while `prusti_assert` does not.
+Using Prusti assertions instead of normal assertions can speed up verification, because every `assert!` results in a branch in the code, while `prusti_assert!` does not.

 ## Refutations

-> Refutation **should not be relied upon for soundness** as it may succeed even when it should fail; Prusti may not be able to prove the property being refuted and thus won't complain even though the property actually holds (e.g. if the property is difficult to prove).
+> Refutation **should not be relied upon for soundness** as they may succeed even when expected to fail; Prusti may not be able to prove the property being refuted and thus won't complain even though the property actually holds (e.g. if the property is difficult to prove).

 The `prusti_refute!` macro is similar to `prusti_assert!` in its format, conditions of use and what expressions it accepts.
 It instructs Prusti to verify that a certain property at a specific point within the body of a function might hold in some, but not all cases.
 For example the following code will verify: